fmoessbauer/drace/HowTo/HowTo.md

 - fasttrack (experimental)
 - dummy

 Tsan is the default and fastest detector of the three and basically the one to use at the moment.
 Fasttrack is less optimized than tsan and has only experimental support at the moment.
+But unlike Tsan, Fasttrack is fully open source.
 The dummy detector does not detect any races.
 It is there to evaluate the overhead of the other detectors vs the instrumentation overhead.

 ## ReportConverter